lovett/notifier/README.md

 ## Installation and Setup

-Third-party libraries can be installed using standard `npm install` procedures.
-Everything is application-local with no implicit dependency on globally-available packages.
+Third-party libraries can be installed using the standard technique:

+`npm install`

+All libraries are application-local.
+Globally-available packages are not referenced, even if a package would prefer to be installed globally.

+Once libraries are installed, the browser UI can be built by running:

+`npm run build`

+To start the server, run:

+`npm run start`

-The server is configured with internal defaults that can be selectively overriden via an external JSON file.
-This file can either be located at `/etc/notifier.json` or within the application directory under `server/config-{env}.json` where `{env}` corresponds to the value of NODE_ENV.
+By default the server will run using a reasonable default configuration that can be selectively overriden with an externa JSON file.
+This file can either be located at `/etc/notifier.json` or within the application directory under `server/config-[env].json` where `[env]` corresponds to the value of NODE_ENV.

-Before the application can be used, the browser UI must be be built by running:

-`npm run -s build`

-The server can be started by running:

-`npm run -s start`
+By default, the server runs on `localhost:8080` with a default username and password of "notifier".

+## Usage

 Authenticate with the server and send yourself a test message via grunt:

 `grunt http:authtoken; grunt http:onemessage`

-Finally, view the application in a web browser.
-By default, it will be running on localhost:8080.
-The default username and password are both "notifier".

 ## Attribution